SpiritBreaker226/collaborative_writing/README.md

 # Collaborative Writing
 ## Bitmaker: Week 1

-For the Monday class, we need to work with other classmates to create a story using git commits.
+For the Monday assignment, we need to work with other classmates to create a story using git commits.